 My New Name Was 178873

 Hannah Ida Urman was born May 14, 1912.
 She grew up in Bedzin Poland, married Rubin Fajner and had four children – Bendyt (Ben), Majer, Rozia, and Chaim.
 Hannah was a loving mother, who followed her ancestors religious practice; her family had lived in Bedzin dating back to the 1700's.
-Hannah was approx. 30 years of age, when her life was stolen from her.
+Hannah was 30 years of age, when her life was stolen from her.
 It is unknown exactly when or how, but she and three of her children it is believe were deported to Auschwitz in August 1942 and were murdered in a gas chamber.
 Her first born son, Ben, somehow survived.

 Liquidation of the Bedzin Ghetto.
 Hannah could be unknowingly walking to